fsimphy/bayernfahrplan/README.md

 ### Prerequisites

 #### D compiler
 Either [DMD](https://dlang.org/download.html#dmd) or [LDC](https://github.com/ldc-developers/ldc#installation) is needed to compile the project.
-The oldest supported version of DMD is 2.078.0 and the oldest support version of LDC is 1.8.0.
+Both the latest version of DMD and LDC 1.19.0 are tested in CI, so these are the supported versions.
+Other recent versions are likely to work, too, but there is no guarantee.
 Additionally, the packagemanager [DUB](https://code.dlang.org/) is needed.
-Install via your distribution’s packagemanager if you are running linux or via [Homebrew](https://brew.sh/) if you are running OS X:
+Install it via your distribution’s packagemanager if you are running linux or via [Homebrew](https://brew.sh/) if you are running OS X:
 - Debian based systems:
 ```
 sudo wget http://master.dl.sourceforge.net/project/d-apt/files/d-apt.list -O /etc/apt/sources.list.d/d-apt.list